Feature: Flight-free touring

 Anna Hughes, author and transport campaigner

 The same pattern applies in most countries: for those intercity trains that do take full-sized bicycles, you need a reservation.
-Local trains have bike spaces that generally don’t require a reservation, though you might need to pay a fee, e.g. in The Netherlands, Austria and Switzerland.
+Local trains have bike spaces that generally don’t require booking, although you might need to pay a fee; for example, in the Netherlands, Austria and Switzerland.
 This gives many options for travel, including a hop-on, hop-off tour if you want to keep your plans loose.

 Before you start